Residency Frequently Asked Questions

 • It also involves facilitating practicums, presenting at least 1 didactic lecture, and being involved in IPPE and APPE experiences at the WVU School of Pharmacy.

-• Residents are appointed as Adjunct Faculty Members at the WVU School of Pharmacy (independent of teaching certificate).
+• Residents are appointed as Adjunct Instructors at the WVU School of Pharmacy (independent of teaching certificate)

 Can you tell me about the medication use evaluation (MUE) component?